MicrosoftDocs/biztalk-docs/biztalk/core/navigating-new-query-using-nvda-screen-reader.md

 ms.assetid:
 ---

-# Use NVDA screen reader to query group information in BizTalk Server administration
+# Use NVDA screen reader to create new queries in BizTalk Server administration

 This article provides information on using NVDA screen reader to navigate the **Group Overview** > **New Query** tab in the BizTalk Server Administration console.